 Then at the milk, grab a gallon or two,

-I really need, to get out of this zoo,
+I really do need, to escape from this zoo,

 Head for the checkout, and then out the door,

-Once in the car, the gas pedal I floor.
+Once in the car, gas pedal I floor.

 I get to the house, the milk's put away,